-A related body of work, on the Traffic Assignment Problem (TAP)~\cite{TAP}, considers similar issues.
-Like MAPF, TAP approaches compute optimised routes for agents moving across a shared map.
-In TAP multiple agents can use the same edge at the same time, but travel time increases with the number of agents.
+A related body of work on the Traffic Assignment Problem (TAP)~\cite{TAP} from the transportation community considers similar issues.
+Like MAPF, TAP approaches compute optimised paths for agents moving across a shared map.
+In TAP, multiple agents can use the same edge at the same time, but travel time increases with the number of agents.
 TAP algorithms thus try to compute a User Equilibrium (UE) solution, where no agent can improve their arrival time by switching to a different path with lower cost.
-Inspired by such ideas we propose to compute time independent routes for MAPF agents, which take into account {\em expected congestion} due to other agents following similar trajectories.
+Inspired by such ideas, we propose to compute time-independent routes for MAPF agents, which take into account {\em expected congestion} due to other agents following similar trajectories.
 We use the resulting \emph{guide paths} as improved heuristics for PIBT, which allows fast planning for large numbers of agents.
-Yet we also continuously improve the guide paths, in a manner similar to LNS, which serves to further increase the quality of computed plans.
+Yet we also continuously improve the guide paths, like LNS, which serves to further increase the quality of computed plans.
 Experimental results show convincing improvements for one-shot and lifelong MAPF against a range of leading algorithms, including PIBT, LNS and LaCAM.